pebblecode/pebblecode.github.io/_posts/2015-07-17-solving-the-right-problem.md

 Over the course of the 3 days, the students have come to experience the sense of dread when I approach them.
 They  realised quickly that I will ask them the same question over and over again:

-“Whats they problem you are trying to solve”
+“What's they problem you are trying to solve”

 ![Tripeezy](/img/posts/2015-07-17-solving-the-right-problem/Tripeezy.jpg)